SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 # Description
 Create a **class** that represents a personal record.

-It has the following properties, all set from the constructor:
+It should have the following properties, all set from the constructor:

 - `fName` - **String**
 - `lName` - **String**